 Read more about OPERA Kiosk Interface configurations here.

-How to integrate OWS and OPERA Kiosk Interface
+How to integrate OPERA 5 and Suite8

-Now, if you want to integrate with OPERA Cloud, you will find it easier as Oracle created a self-service platform for you to do so.
+Now, if you want to integrate with OPERA Cloud, you will find it easier as Oracle has created a self-service platform for you to do so.

 Oracle Hospitality Integration Platform (OHIP) for OPERA Cloud